Judge orders Jay-Z to explain why he's dodging a subpoena

 Without a sufficient excuse, Jay-Z will be ordered to appear before the SEC in Washington on May 11 and will be required to answer questions for as many days as it takes, the judge said.

-A statement issued on behalf of Jay-Z by one of his representatives said the entertainer had no role in the financial reporting for the Iconix Brand Group or its other actions as a public company.
+A statement issued on behalf of Jay-Z by one of his representatives said the entertainer had no role in Iconix Brand Group's financial reporting or its other actions as a public company.
 Jay-Z sold his Rocawear apparel brand and other assets to Iconix for $204 million more than a decade ago.
 The statement said the singer is a private citizen "who should not be involved in this matter."

 The SEC said in court papers that Jay-Z and Iconix continued some business partnerships after the sale.
 It said it's investigating Iconix to learn if federal securities laws were violated when the company reported financial results, including about its Rocawear-related assets.